books

 Nobody insulted her house.
 Not even in the old days when it was a wooden hut running around on oversized chicken legs.

 Kinda like Loki, now that I think about it, except she’s not a trickster.
-She just does what she believes right, and sometimes if she things you’re in the wrong, the consequences aren’t something you’ll like.
+She just does what she believes right, and sometimes if she thinks you’re in the wrong, the consequences aren’t something you’ll like.

 Anyway.